ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Scripted REST API without Authentication
 Scripted REST APIs should be not be public but enforce  access controls and require additional access to data.

+### Avoid the eval function
+Improper use of eval() opens up your code for injection attacks and difficulties with debugging.

+### Do not use gr as a variable name
+The platform is Javascript and a lot of code is run in a global variable scope.
+A "gr" defined in one business rule can clobber another "gr" defined in some other script.

 ## Category: User Experience